Our Team

 Danielle has diverse experience across environmental management disciplines, including restoration ecology, renewable energy, waste management, and strategic sustainability.
 While working at Deakin University, she led a university-wide sustainability behavior change program, earning the Vice-Chancellor’s Award for ‘Outstanding Contribution to Environmental Sustainability.’
 Since joining TREC Land Services, Danielle has contributed to various ecological consulting projects, including the City of Whittlesea’s 10-Year Fuel Management Partnership Plan.
 In this role, she helped identify existing and new partnership opportunities through stakeholder engagement and facilitated Traditional Owner-led burns.

 At TREC, Danielle leads Melbourne Water’s Liveable Communities and Liveable Waterways incentive program as the Site Assessor for the Lower Yarra and Upper Maribyrnong Catchments.
-This initiative fosters customer and community partnerships to develop projects focused on waterway vegetation management, stormwater management, and rural land management, all aimed at improving water quality and delivering targeted environmental outcomes.

 Michael Cirone

-Senior Restoration Ecologist & Team Leader
+Senior Team Leader & Project Manager

 Finn Devonport

-Senior Restoration Ecologist & Team Leader
+Senior Team Leader & Project Manager

 %C2%BB%7D-%7BFilename%20number%20suffix%C2%BB%7D.jpg)